 Suicidal OCD is a subtype of OCD that includes obsessions related to killing oneself.
 It is closely associated with harm OCD and is also known as harm OCD with suicidal obsessions.

-Suicidal thoughts should always be taken seriously.
-However, people with suicidal OCD are not more likely to commit suicide than people with other OCD subtypes.
+It is important to know that while suicidal thoughts should always be taken seriously, people with suicidal OCD are not more likely to commit suicide than people with other OCD subtypes.
 In fact, the opposite is true: suicidal OCD is driven by the need to protect oneself from potential self-harm.

 Rather than seeking out opportunities to harm themselves, someone with suicidal OCD may avoid places they know will trigger suicidal thoughts or stay away from scenarios where they have a chance to cause harm to themselves.

-For someone with suicidal OCD, thoughts of self-harm will go on and on and won’t leave until they find temporary relief through their compulsions, whether that’s checking, reassurance, or avoidance, to dismiss these concerns.
+For someone with suicidal OCD, intrusive suicidal thoughts about self harm or other subjects will persist until they find temporary relief through their compulsions, whether that’s checking, reassurance, or avoidance, to dismiss these concerns.

 Suicidal OCD obessions